-Starting from 6.4.0.2-4.1 release, extended SSID is enabled by default in the factory default settings of Instant APs.
+Starting with Instant 6.4.0.2-4.1.0.0 release, extended SSID is enabled by default in the factory default settings of Instant APs.
 This disables mesh in the factory default settings.

 Support for Read-Only Users to Access CLI